-The below list outlines activities undertaken throughout 2022 to date aligned with the four revenue protection themes.
+The below list outlines activities undertaken in 2023 to date aligned with the four revenue protection themes.

-- Making the ticketing system easier to use: - o continued development of new PTV website and next gen PTV mobile app to further enhance myki ticketing integration. - 20 Quick Top Up Enquiry Machines (QTEM) installed across the network and expansion of myki boundaries to three new train stations - Huntly, Raywood and Goornong. - continued optimisation of the myki retail network with 14 new retail locations established. - Compliance Support: - maintenance of consistently closed and staffed myki ticket barriers - bus operators have continued to monitor performance in ensuring ticketing devices are operational. - Ticket checking:
+- Making the ticketing system easier to use: - o continued development and promotion of PTV website and next gen PTV mobile app to further enhance myki ticketing integration. - continued optimisation of the myki retail network including several key new regional locations established. - regional fares simplified and reduced by introducing a cheaper daily cap in line with metropolitan travel.